Three of Swords

 Reading the Card

-The Three of Wands is a difficult card to discuss in a reading.
-It describes an emotional event of the heart yet sits within the suite that relates to intellect (Swords) rather than emotion (Cups).
-This is a very important point that many forget, but it points to the card being concerned with how you think and act tomorrow to overcome the impact, rather than how you feel today.
+The Three of Swords is a difficult card to discuss in a reading.
+It describes an emotional event of the heart, yet sits within the Suit relating to intellect (Swords) rather than emotion (Cups).
+This significant point is frequently forgotten.
+It indicates the card is concerned with how you think and act tomorrow to overcome the impact, rather than how you feel today.

-The Three of Wands communicates the need to release emotional pain and begin to rationalize a way forward where you become stronger.
-Think of acceptance of negative events as scars that in the future will harden into your warrior armor.
-In years to come they may become something that protects you from future harm.
+The Three of Swords communicates the need to release emotional pain and rationalize a way forward to build strength.
+Think of acceptance of negative events as scars that will eventually harden into your warrior armor.
+In years to come, they become the very thing protecting you from future harm.

 Think of acceptance of negative events as scars that in the future will harden into your warrior armor.